Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Experiments

 \subsection{Multi-Agent Particle Environment}

-\paragraph{Performace} Table \ref{tab:algorithms} shows the scores of the algorithms under different datasets.
+\textbf{Performace.} Table \ref{tab:algorithms} shows {the mean episode returns (same for Table \ref{tab:algorithmsmpeadapt} below)} of the algorithms under different datasets.
 We see that in all settings, DOM2 significantly outperforms MA-CQL, OMAR, and MA-SfBC.
 We also observe that DOM2 has smaller deviations in most settings compared to other algorithms, demonstrating that DOM2 is more stable in different environments.

-\paragraph{Generalization} In MPE, we design the shifted environment by changing the speed of agents.
-Specifically, we change the speed of agents by randomly choosing in the region $v_1,v_2\in[v_{\min},1.0]$ in each episode for evaluation (the default speed of any agent $j$ is all $v_j=1.0$ in the standard environment).
+\textbf{Generalization.} In MPE, we design the shifted environment by changing the speed of agents.
+Specifically, we change the speed of agents by randomly choosing in the region $v_j\in[v_{\min},1.0]$ in each episode for evaluation (the default speed of any agent $j$ is all $v_j=1.0$ in the standard environment).
 Here $v_{\min}=0.4,0.5,0.3$ in the predator-prey, world, and cooperative navigation, respectively.
 The values are set to be the minimum speed to guarantee that the agents can all catch the adversary using the slowest speed with an appropriate policy.
-We train the policy using the dataset generated in the standard environment and evaluate it in both the standard environment and the shifted environments to examine the performance and generalization of the policy, which is the same later.
-The results of these shifted environments are shown in the table \ref{tab:algorithmsmpeadapt}.
-We can see that DOM2 significantly outperforms the compared algorithms in nearly all settings, and achieves the best performance in $11$ out of $12$ settings.
+We train the policy using the dataset generated in the standard environment and evaluate it in the shifted environments to examine the generalization of the policy.
+The results are shown in the table \ref{tab:algorithmsmpeadapt}.
+We can see that DOM2 significantly outperforms the compared algorithms in nearly all settings, and achieves the best performance in $17$ out of $18$ settings.
 Only in one setting, the performance is slightly below OMAR.